werkinhetvooruitzicht/google-analytics-mcp/README.md

 ```

 **Replace:**
-- `/path/to/your/service-account-key.json` with your actual credential file path
+- `/path/to/your/service-account-key.json` with your JSON file path
-- `346085905` with your actual GA4 Property ID
+- `346085905` with your GA4 Property ID
-- `/path/to/ga4-mcp-server/` with your actual download path (Route 2 only)
+- `/path/to/ga4-mcp-server/` with your download path (Method 2 only)

 ## Usage

-Once configured, ask Claude, Cursor or your MCP client questions like:
+Once configured, ask your MCP client questions like:

 ### **Discovery & Exploration:**
 - "What GA4 dimension categories are available?"